 Our Recommendations for Transition

-To transition to The Shyne School we like to have parents and children come for an hour to two hour visit in the morning 9:30 to 11:00 AM.
+To transition to The Shyne School we like to have parents and children come for an hour and a half visit in the morning 9:30 to 11:00 AM.
 During all transition visits parents need to stay at the school at all times.
 You are responsible for your child until they start on their first day.
 We recommend planning on being in the classroom with your child but also bring a book for the times you step out of the classroom.

 While you are here: